Hot but less steamy

 THE FORECAST:

-Today and Tonight: Sunny skies and a clam breeze today.
+Today and Tonight: Sunny skies and a calm breeze today.
 Temperatures will reach the low 90s feeling warm, but with decreased humidity.
 There is very little available moisture for any rain chances, so drier conditions will stay through the night.
 Overnight, temperatures will bottom out in the upper 60s.

 Up Next: Expect temperatures in the low 90s on Wednesday and Thursday.
 Overnight lows remain in the very low 70s and upper 60s for the rest of the week.
 Sunny skies and manageable humidity will be the trend.
 The persistent northerly flow will start to break up by the end of the week, and we will return to a summertime pattern of afternoon popup showers over the weekend.